-Acupuncture is the placement of tiny, fine and sterile needles over specific areas on the body.
+Acupuncture is the sterile needles over specific areas on the body.
 From an eastern perspective, the needles stimulate the acupuncture points, which then regulate the meridians and organs of the body to help encourage optimal health and homeostasis.

 What are the treatments like?

-You will begin with an initial consultation in which you will go over your health goals and health history with Holly.
-Next, Holly will take your pulse and look at your tongue.
-These are two traditional diagnostics that help Holly to figure out the imbalances in your body.
-Holly may also palpate areas like the abdomen or back to help determine the most effective acupuncture points for treatment.
-Then the needling or application of moxabustion begins.
-This may be done on the front or back of the body, or both.
-Patients then rest and relax for about 30 minutes, give or take.
+You will begin with an initial consultation in which you will go over your health goals and health history, which will include reading your pulses and looking at your tongue.
+These are two traditional diagnostics that help to figure out the imbalances in your body.
+The treatment may include acupuncture, bodywork, moxibustion and or cupping.

 How many treatments are needed?

 The number of treatments depends greatly.
 Generally the longer an issue has been going on, the longer treatment may take.
 You will discus this in the initial consultation.
-On average patients usually see results in 5-10 sessions for a specific issues and then continue with regular treatments as needed for maintenance.
-Cosmetic acupuncture usually involves about 15 sessions
+On average patients usually see results with the first treatment but follow-up sessions may be needed for a specific issues with regular treatments as needed for maintenance.

 WHAT ACUPUNCTURE CAN TREAT